-Most expats send their children to international schools in Tokyo, which is a more expensive option than Japanese schools.
-This is mostly because international schools are better equipped to deal with the needs of foreign students and allow them to continue studying the same curriculum as they did back home.
-This subsequently eases the transition into life in a new country.
+Most expats send their children to international schools in Tokyo.
+Though this is a more expensive option than Japanese schools, international schools are generally better equipped to deal with the needs of foreign students.
+In many cases, expat children can continue studying the same curriculum as they did back home.
+This eases the transition into life in a new country.

 Public schools in Japan

 Parents of very young expat children might consider sending their children to local Japanese schools, which are free even for foreign children.
 The advantages of these schools are that children will learn Japanese and will integrate into local society more easily.
 Still, this is usually only an option for expats planning on moving to Japan for an extended period.

-The Japanese school system has a well-deserved reputation for being strenuous.
+The Japanese school system has a reputation for being strenuous.
 Expat parents might find the performance pressure placed on young children a bit daunting.
-If factoring in after-school activities and near-obligatory lessons at jukus (cram schools) children could face a 12-hour day, with homework still waiting to be done later.
+If factoring in after-school activities and near-obligatory lessons at jukus (cram schools) children could face a full day in class, with homework still waiting to be done later.